 The penis is made up of three chambers of spongy tissue that contain muscle, blood vessels and nerves.
 The corpora cavernosa makes up two of the chambers that are located on both sides of the upper part of the penis and expands to form the head of the penis, or glans.
-The corpus spongiosum surrounds the urethra or water pipe.
-The opening of this on the head of the penis is called the meatus.
+The corpus spongiosum surrounds the urethra.
+The opening of this on the head of the penis and is called the meatus.

 Causes and Prevention